How To Open Your Pool in Spring

 6. Remove Winterizing Plugs from Skimmer and Return Lines

 Don’t forget to remove any winterizing plugs you used in your skimmer and return lines.
-Make sure to wait until after the antifreeze has drained before removing the winterizing plugs from your skimmer and return lines.
-Remember to reinstall the regular drain plugs in your pumps, filter, heater, and any other equipment with a drain plug.
+Make sure to wait until after the antifreeze has drained before removing the plugs.
+Remember to reinstall the regular drain plugs in your pumps, filter, heater, and any other equipment.
 Now you can reconnect any return valve fittings that you removed last winter.

 7. Turn the System Back On